 The holidays can get busy so you’ll appreciate that this is make-ahead friendly and no one will know you prepped your sweet potato casserole early.

-• Refrigerate Leftovers – Once completely cooled, transfer to an airtight container and refrigerate for 3-5 days
+• Refrigerate Leftovers – Once completely cooled, transfer to an airtight container and refrigerate for 3-5 days, or freeze up to 3 months.
+Thaw in the refrigerator overnight before reheating.

 • To Reheat – Bake in a preheated 350˚F oven for 20 minutes or until heated through.

-Our sweet potato casserole recipe is the perfect addition to your holiday table with its crunchy pecan topping and sweet spiced sweet potato layer.
-Impress your guests with a scoop of this delicious dish at your next potluck.
+This sweet potato casserole recipe is the perfect addition to your holiday table with its crunchy pecan topping and sweet, spiced sweet potato layer.
+I hope your family adores this dish as much as mine does!

 Easy Sweet Potato Casserole with an irresistible crunchy pecan topping.
 This recipe is so flavorful.
 The sweet potatoes are soft, smooth and puff up slightly while baking.